typestack/class-sanitizer/README.md

 Decorator based class property sanitation in Typescript powered by [validator.js][validator.js].

 > **DEPRECATION NOTICE:**
 > This library is considered to be deprecated and won't be updated anymore.
-Please use [class-transformer][ct] and [class-validator][cv] libraries instead.
+Please use the [class-transformer][ct] and/or [class-validator][cv] libraries instead.

 ## Installation